wiltonsr/ldapAuth/readme.md

 ### Search Mode

 If a `searchFilter` query is specified in the configuration, then the middleware runs in search mode.
 In this mode, a search query with the given filter is issued to the LDAP server before trying to bind.
-If `bindDN` and `bindPassword` have also been provided, then the search query will use this crentials .
+If `bindDN` and `bindPassword` have also been provided, then the search query will use this crentials.
 If result of this search returns only `1` record, it tries to issue a bind request with this record, otherwise it aborts a 401 Unauthorized status code.

 ## Options